Garyfallidis/garyfallidis.github.com/index.rst

 .. raw:: html

         <H2 align="center">
-        I create tools to navigate non-invasively the information super-highways of the human brain.
+        I create tools to navigate the super-highways of the human brain.
         </H1>

 ..
 Science